shapeblue/hackerbook/cloudstack/1-user.md

 installation.

 Next, find out the IP of the VM, ensure that you're able to SSH into the host.
 Ensure that you can SSH as `root` user with a known password.
+Also ensure that the `universe` *apt* repository is enabled.

 Next, we'll be building a local all-in-a-box cloud using CloudStack.
 You may optionally refer to the CentOS based quick installation guide here: